+Accommodations are changes that are made in how the student accesses information and demonstrates performance (Rule 6A-6.03411(1)(a), Florida Administrative Code [F.A.C.]).
 Exceptional students must have access to accommodations implemented in general education courses in accordance with their IEP.
 These may include but are not limited to the following:

-- A. An increase or decrease in the instructional time; - B. Variations in instructional methodology; - C. Teacher instruction or student response through special communication systems; - D. Accommodations for test administration procedures and other evaluation systems; - E. Career and Technical Education (CTE) curriculum modifications may involve selecting specified outcomes and student performance standards from a CTE course or program.
+- Presentation-how students receive information, - Responding-how students show what they know, - Setting -how the environment is made accessible for instruction and assessment, and - Scheduling-how time demands and schedules may be adjusted. - A. An increase or decrease in the instructional time; - B. Variations in instructional methodology: - C. Teacher instruction or student response through special communication systems; - D. Accommodations for test administration procedures and other evaluation systems: - E. Career and Technical Education (CTE) curriculum allows for accommodations and modifications.
+Modifications may involve selecting specified outcomes and student performance standards from a CTE course or program.
 These must be specified in the Transition IEP and designated as Modified Occupational Completion Points (MOCPs).
+Please note that all CTE curriculum do not make allowances for modifications.
+For CTE courses offered through Locklin Technical College; a Locklin Technical College ESE instructor must attend the IEP meetings.
+All Modified programs must be approved by the Director of Workforce Education.